apache/felix-dev/http/README.md

 ## Using the OSGi Http Whiteboard

 The OSGi whiteboard implementation simplifies the task of registering servlets, filters, resources, listeners, and servlet contexts.
-For a complete introduction, please refer to the OSGi R7 Compendium or Enterprise specification.
+For a complete introduction, please refer to [chapter 140 of the OSGi Compendium (R8.1) specification](https://docs.osgi.org/specification/osgi.cmpn/8.1.0/service.servlet.html).

 For a short introduction: Such a whiteboard service can be registered by exporting it as a service, making it no longer necessary to track and use the `HttpService` directly.
 The whiteboard implementation detects all `jakarta.servlet.Servlet` and `jakarta.servlet.Filter` services with the right service properties.
 Let us illustrate the usage by registering a servlet: